- What is unique about this program?

 - Who reviews each application and makes candidate selections?

-The selection committee is comprised of a four-person Graham Sustainability Institute leadership team.
-Each candidate is reviewed by at least three members of the review team.
+The selection committee is comprised of the Graham Sustainability Institute leadership team.
+Each candidate is reviewed by at least three review team members.

 - When will I know if I am selected as a candidate?